Trump looks to quash criticism on natural disaster response during Texas visit

 “This would be an unmitigated, unforced disaster, and it would certainly exacerbate the toll of extreme weather events,” a group of House Democrats wrote in a letter Wednesday to FEMA and the agency in charge of the National Weather Service.
 The letter decried the planned dismantling of FEMA and called for congressional hearings on the flood response.

 The Homeland Security Department, which oversees FEMA, has defended the federal response and insisted it will forge ahead on plans to overhaul the agency.
-The federal response, one Texas official said, has been “as good as anyone could ask for,” given the circumstances, describing Homeland Security Secretary Kristi Noem as responsive.
+The federal response, one Texas official said, has been “as good as anyone could ask for,” given the circumstances, describing Noem as responsive.

 On Wednesday, Noem argued that FEMA needs to be “eliminated as it exists today and remade into a responsive agency.”